Technical Brief / Iss. 01 Low Earth Orbit Internet

 Your client is always choosing the next satellite.

-A low-orbit satellite rises, becomes the best target for a few minutes, then drops toward the horizon.
+A low-orbit satellite tears across the sky at 27,400 km/h — it rises, becomes the best target, and drops toward the horizon in about five minutes.
 The terminal keeps backup candidates in view and shifts the active beam before the old link gets weak.

 To you it looks like one connection.
 Underneath, the endpoint in space is being swapped again and again while routing state follows the session.